daviddarnes/theengineeringstudio.com/index.md

 A key aspect of the successful delivery of a project is the effective communication between all members of the project to fully understand the client’s aspirations and requirements for the project.

 At `the engineering studio` all projects are led by a Director, who will always be the point of contact from inception to completion of the project.
-We consider this approach to be key particularly in the early stages of the process where critical decisions are required thus reducing future issues along the design process.
+We consider this approach to be key particularly in the early stages of the process where critical decisions are required thus reducing future issues along the design process